-You can find out information about the queried domain by clicking on the company info icon.
-Here you will see data on the company’s industry, location, number of employees, the amount of funding status and the date it was founded.
+At the very bottom of the overview report you can find the company info.
+Here you will see data on the company’s industry, location, number of employees, the amount of funding status, and the date it was founded.
 This information is powered by Crunchbase and is only available for users with Competitive Intelligent Add-on.

 Pitch Mode is an optional view of Traffic Analytics that helps you to present SEMrush Traffic Analytics data in a clean and easy manner.
 It’s useful for presenting to your prospects, customers, colleagues when you do not want to distract them with irrelevant details like SEMrush’s upper or left menu.